1937 St Ives by-election: Result

 The result was a narrow win, by just 210 votes, for Beechman, the National Government and the National Liberals.
 Despite their great disappointment at such an agonising near-miss, the mainstream Liberal Party was immensely buoyed by the result.
 The party leader, Sir Archie Sinclair, believed St Ives and another good by-election performance by the Liberals at North Dorset on 13 July, represented a turning of the tide.
-Lord Crewe wrote to The Times expressing disappointment at the paper’s failure to recognise the importance of the rise of the Liberal vote in a number of by-elections and the encouragement which such results were giving to the party faithful.
+Lord Crewe wrote to The Times expressing disappointment at the paper's failure to recognise the importance of the rise of the Liberal vote in a number of by-elections and the encouragement which such results were giving to the party faithful.
 These results did not however foretell an immediate Liberal revival as there were no Liberal by-election gains in the years leading up to the Second World War.

 What the result did confirm however was that West country Labour voters would support an independent Liberal against a National candidate where their own party was not fighting, or had no realistic chance.

-Cook and Ramsden, in their survey of British by-elections, conclude that the common theme of all by-elections in the 1930s was that many electors did not like the National Government’s policies but they did not all object to the same things.
+Cook and Ramsden, in their survey of British by-elections, conclude that the common theme of all by-elections in the 1930s was that many electors did not like the National Government's policies but they did not all object to the same things.
 But there was no clear pattern of voters consistently favouring the opposition Labour, let alone the independent Liberal, parties.

 By 1937 the National Government had made progress on the economy and the unemployment.
 One source reported that the lowest unemployment figure on record since 1929 was reached on 21 June 1937, namely 1,356,598.
-This represented a decrease of 94,742 on the month and 346,076 on May, 1936.
+This represented a decrease of 94,742 on the month and 346,076 in May 1936.
 Nearly all industries showed an improvement, among the most marked improvements being those affecting building and public works, the boot and shoe, iron, steel, textile and engineering industries, and agriculture.
 Against this background voters clearly felt happier with the devil they knew.

 Beechman held the seat until 1950 when he stood down and was replaced by a National Liberal Conservative candidate.
 The National Liberal nomenclature was retained as late as the 1966 general election.
 The National Liberals merged with the Conservatives in 1968.